Vangelis: Early life

-Evángelos Odysséas Papathanassíou was born on 29 March 1943 in Agria, Greece, a coastal town in Magnesia, Thessaly, and raised in Athens.
+Evangelos Odysseas Papathanassiou was born on 29 March 1943 in Agria, a coastal town in Magnesia, Thessaly, Greece, and raised in Athens.
 His father Odysseus worked in property and was an amateur sprinter; Vangelis described him as "a great lover of music".
 His mother Foteini Kyriakopoulou was trained as a soprano.
 Vangelis had one brother, Nikos.
+Vangelis recalled a peaceful and happy childhood without interference from his parents, who let him be involved in his activities, mainly consisting of playing the piano, painting, and constructing things with his hands.

 Vangelis developed an interest in music at age four, composing on the family piano and experimenting with sounds by placing nails and kitchen pans inside it and with radio interference.
-When he was six his parents enrolled him for music lessons, but Vangelis later said that his attempts to study "failed" as he preferred to develop technique on his own.
-He considered himself fortunate to have not attended music school, as he believed that it would have impeded his creativity.
-He never learned to read or write music, instead played from memory.
-"When the teachers asked me to play something, I would pretend that I was reading it and play from memory.
-I didn't fool them, but I didn't care".
+When he was six his parents enrolled him for music lessons, but was unable to take to formal tuition as he preferred to develop technique on his own.
+In later life he considered himself fortunate to have not attended music school, thinking it would have impeded his creativity.
+He never learned to read or write music, instead playing from memory: "When the teachers asked me to play something, I would pretend that I was reading it and play from memory.
+I didn't fool them, but I didn't care."
 One of his piano teachers was Greek composer Aristotelis Koundouroff.
-In a 2008 interview, Vangelis stated that he had a peaceful and happy childhood and that his parents never interfered in his life, letting him to just be and be involved in his activities, mainly consisting of playing the piano, painting and constructing things with his hands.

-Vangelis found traditional Greek music as particularly important in his childhood, but at 12 developed an interest in jazz and rock.
-At 15, he started to form school bands, not to cover other musicians, but to have fun.
-Vangelis acquired his first Hammond organ at 18.
-In 1963, Vangelis and three school friends started a five-piece rock band The Forminx (or The Formynx), playing cover songs and original material largely written by Vangelis with English lyrics by radio DJ and record producer Nico Mastorakis.
+Vangelis found traditional Greek music an important influence in his childhood.
+At 12, he developed an interest in jazz and rock music.
+At fifteen he formed a band with school friends who had similar musical interests.
+Three years later, he acquired a Hammond organ.
+In 1963, following brief stints in art college and an apprenticeship in filmmaking, Vangelis and three school friends started a five-piece rock band, The Forminx (or The Formynx), named after the Ancient Greek string instrument.
+The group played covers and original material largely written by Vangelis, whose stage name at this time was Vagos, with English lyrics by radio DJ and record producer Nico Mastorakis.
 After nine singles and one Christmas EP, which found success across Europe, the group disbanded in 1966.